-Adam Bown is a researcher of Mattress and Sleep products.
+Adam Bown is a researcher of Mattress and Sleep products and a sleep apnea expert.
 He publishes all his research on MattressesGuide.com.
 He is a family man and loves to pass time with his wife and son.
 In addition, he also loves to travel, hang out with positive people when he finds the time!

 Of course I have to add that neither Adam nor I are doctors or health practitioners.
 Like all the posts on Middle Class Dad, the opinions here are based on our own experience, observations, and research.
 If you need a medical professional you should seek out one in your area.